Counting in Chinese

 Another heng stroke adds 1 to two to make it three.

 It is one of the luckiest numbers and is often found in phrases and slogans.
 In characters the same element repeated three times indicates very many as in 森 sēn 'forest' made up of three 木 mù 'trees'.
 Three represents the trinity of heaven; earth and man.
 The three main Chinese religions (Confucian, Daoist, Buddhist) have each 3 main teachings 三教 sān jiào.
 Buddhism has many trinities of objects; sayings and deities.
 Daoism has the trinity of Three Pure Ones.
-There are three friends of winter: pine, bamboo and plum as well as three abundances: peach; pomegranate and Finger Lemon.
+There are three friends of winter: pine, bamboo and plum as well as three lucky fruits or abundances: peach; pomegranate (sometimes lychee) and finger lemon.
 For centuries the San zi jing Three Character Classic was the first book children used to start writing Chinese, the exercises all had 3 characters.
 Village elders were called the ‘Three old worthies’.

 China was traditionally considered to be enclosed by 4 Seas (the earth was considered square with seas on all sides) and 4 Barbarian kingdoms.
-The four seasons were associated with four sections : vermillion bird (plum); white tiger (orchid); azure dragon (bamboo) and black tortoise (chrysanthemum).
-The traditional month was divided into 4 weeks.
+The four seasons were associated with four creatures, four directions and flowers : vermillion bird (plum; south); white tiger (orchid; west); azure dragon (bamboo; east) and black tortoise (chrysanthemum; north).
+The traditional month was divided into 4 ten day weeks.
 There are four blessings 四福 sì fú: happiness; secure job; longevity and good luck.
 The four scholar's treasures are ink, paper, brush and ink-stone.
-A Maoist Communist slogan attacked the 4 olds ➚: ‘old culture, old customs, old habits and old thinking’.
+The scholar engaged in four noble studies: music (especially the guqin); chess; painting and calligraphy.
+A Maoist Communist campaign attacked the 4 olds ➚: ‘old culture, old customs, old habits and old thinking’.

 One way to remember how to write liu is to remember that the character is rather like the Greek letter pi π with a dot on top, and two times pi is approximately six.
 Like sì (4) and bā (8) it includes a 'cut' stroke that indicates it is an even number and can be divided in two.